Credit infringement notices: Your rights

 Effect of non-payment of the penalty

 A decision on an application to withdraw an infringement notice will be made by a different ASIC officer from the officer who made the decision to issue the infringement notice.
-If we withdraw an infringement notice either of our own accord, or upon application, after the penalty has been paid, we will refund the amount of the penalty to the person who paid it.
+If we withdraw an infringement notice either of our own accord or upon application after the penalty has been paid, we will refund the amount of the penalty to the person who paid it: see section 288Q(7).

 Applications for an extension of time, payment by instalments and withdrawal of an infringement notice must be made in writing within 28 days of receiving the infringement notice.
-Your application must:
+Include in your application:

-if applying for an instalment plan, provide details of the amount and frequency of the instalments you propose to pay.
+- if applying for an instalment plan, the details of the amount and frequency of the instalments you propose to pay.

 Credit Infringement Notice Officer